Attorney Dax Garza

 - Disfigurement

 In addition to physical injuries, the parties responsible for your workplace accident may also be liable to pay your medical expenses, pain and suffering, rehabilitation costs, lost wages, loss of future earning capacity, and more.
+While employer-provided insurance, such as workers comp, may cover some expenses, workers comp benefits are often limited and may not fully compensate you for all damages.
+In cases where workers comp is insufficient or does not apply, filing an oilfield accident lawsuit or oilfield injury lawsuit against a third party or contractor may be necessary to pursue additional compensation.
 Your oilfield accident lawyer at Dax Garza will help you calculate the full value of your case and pursue maximum compensation.

 Understanding How Much Your Oilfield Injury Claim Could Be Worth